pmutua/CodeCraftGPT/README.md

     - LangChain is a framework designed to simplify the creation of applications using large language models.
 As a language model integration framework, LangChain's use-cases largely overlap with those of language models in general, including document analysis and summarization, chatbots, and code analysis.
 Learn about [LangChain](https://python.langchain.com/).

 4. **Streamlit:**
     - Streamlit is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps.
 It is a Python-based library specifically designed for machine learning engineers.
 Learn about [Streamlit](https://streamlit.io/).
+[Installation requirements](https://docs.streamlit.io/library/get-started/installation)

 5. **Streamlit-Option-Menu:**
     - streamlit-option-menu is a simple Streamlit component that allows users to select a single item from a list of options in a menu.
 It is similar in function to st. selectbox(), except that: It uses a simple static list to display the options instead of a dropdown.
 Learn about [Streamlit-Option-Menu](https://github.com/victoryhb/streamlit-option-menu#:~:text=streamlit%2Doption%2Dmenu-,streamlit%2Doption%2Dmenu%20is%20a%20simple%20Streamlit%20component%20that%20allows,options%20instead%20of%20a%20dropdown).